Guimbreon/Python/README.md

 ## License

 These projects are licensed under the GNU General Public License.
-See the (LICENSE)[LICENSE] file for more information.
+See the [LICENSE](LICENSE) file for more information.